makersacademy/acebook-node-template/README.md

 so that I can use AceBook,
 I want to login.

+As a user,
+so that I do not engage in social media all day,
+I want to be able to sign out of Acebook.

 As a system administrator,
 so that one user does not have multiple accounts,
 I want to ensure each user can only register once.